Fast Wireless Charger: Everything You Need to Know

 When your wireless charger is acting up, run through these simple steps.
 Nine times out of ten, one of these will solve the problem and get you back to a full battery.

-Get the Most Out of Your Wireless Charger
+How to Get the Most From Your Wireless Charger

 Wireless charging is all about convenience, but a few simple habits can make the experience faster and more reliable.
 By understanding how the technology works, you can ensure you're getting a consistent, efficient charge every time you set your phone down.
 These tips will help you get the best performance from your charger and protect your phone's battery health for the long haul.